genropy/genropy_saved/docs/genro/miscellaneous/languages.rst

     *Last page update*: |today|

-    Genro allows the possibilty to have multiple languages for a :ref:`genro_project`.
+    Genro allows the possibilty to have multiple languages for a :ref:`project`.
     For doing this, you have to ... add???

     * Explain the ``!!`` feature...